VUnit/vunit/docs/run/user_guide.rst

 simulation on the ``failure`` level such that the simulation has the ability to run through all test cases despite a failing check like in the example above.

-Without PR there is a need print the test result.
+Without PR there is a need to print the test result.
 VUnit provides the ``get_checker_stat`` function to get the internal error counters and a ``to_string`` function to convert the returned record to a string.
 The example uses that and VUnit logging capabilities to create a simple summary in the test suite cleanup phase.

 It's also useful to print the currently running test case.
-This can be done by enabling the ``runner_trace_logger`` internal to VR.
-The logger also outputs debug information so in this example I've added a filter to only pass ``info`` level log messages.
-The result of a run within the simulator will look something like this:
+VR has an internal logger, ``runner``, providing such information.
+This information is suppressed when running with PR but is enabled in the standalone mode

 .. code-block:: text

-    # Test case: Test that fails on VUnit check procedure
+    #             0 ps - runner  -    INFO  - Test case: Test that fails on VUnit check procedure
-    # ERROR: Equality check failed - Got 17.
+    #             0 ps - check   -    ERROR - Equality check failed - Got 17.
 Expected 18.
-    # Test case: Test to_string for boolean
+    #             0 ps - runner  -    INFO  - Test case: Test to_string for boolean
-    # ===Summary===
+    #             0 ps - default -    INFO  - ===Summary===
-    # Checks: 2
-    # Passed: 1
-    # Failed: 1
+    #                                         checker_stat'(n_checks => 2, n_failed => 1, n_passed => 1)

 Note that VUnit cannot handle VHDL asserts in this mode of operation.
 We will have to wait for VHDL-2017 to get the ability to read error counters based on assert statements.
 Failures like division by zero or out of range